Control and sale of alcoholic beverages

 Volume of sales of alcoholic beverages in litres of absolute alcohol is calculated by multiplying the sales volume by the percentage of alcohol content.
 For more information on conversion rates, consult the 'definitions, data sources and methods' section of this release.

-Measuring volume, beer stores and agencies sold 2.3 billion litres of beer in 2011, down 2.7% from the previous year.
+In terms of volume, beer stores and agencies sold 2.4 billion litres of beer in 2010, up 1.4% from the previous year.

-On a per-capita basis, beer sales amounted to 80.3 litres per person in 2011, down from 85.6 litres in 2000.
-In contrast, during the same period, beer sales in terms of dollar value increased by almost $47 to $320 per person.
+On a per capita basis, beer sales amounted to 83.6 litres per person in 2010, down from 85.6 litres in 2000.
+In contrast, during the same period, beer sales in terms of value increased by almost $53 to $326.4 per person.

 Wine's popularity still on the rise

-Since 2000, the market share by dollar value of whisky-type products, such as whisky, scotch and bourbon, has been declining.
-Despite the decline, whisky-type products accounted for 27% of total spirits sales in 2011 followed by vodka sales, at 24%, and rum sales, at 17%.
+Over the past 10 years, the market share in terms of dollar value of whisky-type products, such as whisky, scotch and bourbon, has declined.
+However, whisky-type products continue to have the largest share, accounting for 27% of total spirits sales in 2010.

 Definitions, data sources and methods: survey number 1726.